 Education and Experience

-- Ph.D. or terminal degree in Psychology from an accredited university/college.
-(ABD will be considered)
+- Candidate must possess a Ph.D. or terminal degree in Psychology from an accredited university/college (ABD will be considered).

-- Minimum of two or more years teaching experience at the collegiate level
+- An ideal candidate will have two or more years teaching experience at the collegiate level

 Knowledge, Skills and Abilities

 - Strong interpersonal skills and interest in student engagement

 - Demonstrated ability to effectively teach course work.

 - Clear commitment to working in an undergraduate liberal arts environment